rubocop/rubocop-ast/README.md

 * `RuboCop::AST::Node`
 * `RuboCop::AST::NodePattern` ([doc](docs/modules/ROOT/pages/node_pattern.adoc))

 This gem may be used independently from the main RuboCop gem.
-In was extracted from RuboCop in version 0.84 and its only dependency is the `parser` gem, which `rubocop-ast` extends.
+It was extracted from RuboCop in version 0.84 and its only dependency is the `parser` gem, which `rubocop-ast` extends.

 ## Installation